Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Method

-We analyze thermal videos captured in two different spectral bands, where emissivity varies between them.
-Given thermal video data over $T$ timesteps, represented as $ \{I_m^{1},...,I_m^T\} $ for each band $ m \in \{1,2\} $, our goal is to decompose the thermal radiation into its fundamental components: the band emissivity \( \epsilon_m \), the object's temperature \( T_{o} \), and the effective background temperature \( T_{b} \) that governs the image formation process described in Eq. \ref{eq:multi_band_LT}.
+In this section, we analyze thermal videos captured in two different spectral bands, where emissivity varies between them.
+Given thermal video data over $N$ timesteps, represented as $ \{I_m^{1},...,I_m^N\} $ for each band $ m \in \{1,2\} $, our goal is to decompose the thermal radiation into: the band emissivity \( \epsilon_m \), the time-varying object's temperature \( T_{o}(t) \), and the effective background temperature \( T_{b}(t) \) that governs the image formation process described in Eq. \ref{eq:multi_band_LT}.